-At least 9 credits (3 courses) must be selected from the following list of approved courses.
+At least 9 credits (3 courses) must be selected from 3000/4000 level Psychology courses or from the following list of approved courses.
+Six credits must be in Psychology.
 With assistance from their advisor, students are encouraged to select a program of approved courses that reflect their personal interests and career goals.